MSc Teaching Associate

 - Honorary Fellow of London School of Hygiene and Tropical Medicine, University of London

-- Member of the Climate Systems and Policy research cluster
+- Member of the Climate Systems research cluster

 David Bradley, Ross Professor of Tropical Hygiene Emeritus at the London School of Hygiene and Tropical Medicine (LSHTM), is a physician, communicable disease epidemiologist and zoologist.
 After studies at Cambridge and London he lived and worked in East Africa - Tanzania and Uganda - for ten years and has continued to carry out research there, also in India, Bangladesh, Philippines, Sierra Leone, Kenya, and the UK as well as making shorter working visits to many other countries.
 After initial work on community pathogenesis, epidemiology and the public health importance of schistosomiasis he worked on domestic water supply and health in East Africa, on Mycobacterium ulcerans, and the theoretical basis of tropical public health.
 He devised the now generally adopted functional classification of water-related diseases.